Skills vs Knowledge in Health and Social Care

 Problem-Solving

 Health and social care workers often face unexpected challenges.
 Problem-solving skills enable them to handle these situations effectively.
-Whether it’s finding a way to calm an agitated patient or quickly deciding on the best course of action in an emergency, these skills are crucial.
+Whether it’s finding a way to calm an agitated patient or quickly deciding on the best course of action in an emergency, these skills are essential.

 The Importance of Knowledge